-The direct method includes the use of chiral stationary phases (CSPs) and chiral mobile phases.
+The direct method includes the use of chiral stationary phases and chiral mobile phases.
 The specific operation is basically the same as HPLC.
-The chiral stationary phases of supercritical fluid chromatography are developed on the basis of the HPCL and GC chiral stationary phases.
+The chiral stationary phases(CSPs) of SFC are developed on the basis of the HPLC and GC chiral stationary phases.
 There are already a large number of commercial CSPs available.
 Generally, CSPs are classified into amides, cyclodextrins, and polysaccharides according to types of chiral selectors.
 Except for crown ethers and proteins, most CSPs can be directly used in SFC without any further improvement.

 The indirect rule is based on chiral derivatization.
 The enantiomers are first converted to diastereomers and then separated by achiral stationary phases.

-At present, the direct separation method of chiral stationary phase is the fastest growing field, and the indirect method is relatively less used.
+At present, the direct separation method of the chiral stationary phase is the fastest growing field, and the indirect method is relatively less used.

-Fig.2 Enantiomeric Purification
+Fig.5 Enantiomeric Purification